TL;DR

 Understanding your excess is the first step towards finding a private medical insurance policy that truly works for you.
 It’s about finding the sweet spot between an affordable monthly premium and a potential one-off cost you are comfortable with.

 Ready to find the right balance for your budget and needs?
 Get a free, no-obligation quote from WeCovr today.
-Our expert, FCA-authorised advisers will compare the UK's leading insurers to find the perfect private health cover for you, at no cost for our advice.
+Our expert, experienced advisers will compare the UK's leading insurers to find the perfect private health cover for you, at no cost for our advice.